 The Securities Regulations 2009 require issuers to make copies of certain material contracts available for public inspection as part of the requirements for an offer of securities to the public under the Securities Act regime.

 From time to time we receive an exemption application from an issuer who seeks to exclude from its material contracts information that it considers to be commercially sensitive.

 In considering such applications, we need to determine the appropriate balance between the investors' need to know the sensitive information and the potential competitive harm to the issuer in disclosing that information.

 This note sets out current FMA policy in this area.

 The Securities Regulations 2009 require disclosure of material contracts as follows:

-The starting point for consideration of exemption applications of this nature is that FMA aims for full disclosure, and it will only permit deletion of commercially sensitive information from material contracts in exceptional circumstances.
+The starting point for consideration of exemption applications of this nature is that we aim for full disclosure, and we will only permit deletion of commercially sensitive information from material contracts in exceptional circumstances.
 Such exceptional circumstances must be clearly identified in any application for exemption.

 No exemption will be granted where exclusion of the information in question means the prospectus will be likely to deceive, mislead or confuse with regard to any particular that is material to the offer, including by failing to refer, or give proper emphasis, to adverse circumstances.